RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Data

 where $M_1$ and $M_2$ are magnitudes in two different bands; $M_1$ is a redder band than $M_2$.
 The color coefficient $\alpha$ depends on the two bands chosen:

 where the specific extinction $A_{\lambda}$ in a given band is computed as:

 and the extinction ratio $R_{\lambda}$ is adopted from known reddening laws.
 In our case, we use the MW reddening law of \citet{cardelli1989} with $R_B = 4.151$, $R_V = 3.128$, and $R_I = 1.860$ as listed in Table 2 of \citet{Neeley2019}.
-Due to their low-metallicities and lack of recent star formation, most galaxies in our sample have little-to-no internal extinction \citep[e.g.,][]{dolphin2003}, particular in regions in which the RR Lyrae are located.
+Due to their low-metallicities and lack of recent star formation, most galaxies in our sample have little-to-no internal extinction \citep[e.g.,][]{dolphin2003}, particularly in regions in which the RR Lyrae are located.
 Thus, we only account for foreground reddening from the MW.
 Correspondingly, we use $\alpha = 3.058$ to compute the $W(V,B-V)$ and $\alpha = 1.467$ for $W(I,V-I)$.
 We note that because of the color-dependence of $W$, it is important for our modeling that mean magnitudes be robustly measured (necessitating decent phase coverage in light curves); otherwise, color errors can translate to errors in Wesenheit magnitude.

 Figure \ref{fig:examplerrlyrae} shows the Period-Wesenheit magnitude (PW) relationship for four galaxies selected to illustrate the range of RR Lyrae properties (e.g., numbers, type of RR Lyrae) and data quality (e.g., scatter) of our sample.
 The color-coding indicates the type of RR Lyrae as reported in the literature, while the ``x'' symbols indicate low confidence classifications and/or measurements as either indicated in the source papers or identified by visual inspection (i.e.\ we impose the equivalent of a loose, few $\sigma$, clipping on large outliers).
-We exclude these data points, along with RRab stars exhibiting the Blazhko effect, from our analysis.
+We exclude these data points, along with RRab stars exhibiting the Blazhko effect (i.e.\ long-period modulation which leads to uncertainty in the period of pulsation), from our analysis.
 A full list of excluded outliers can be found on the project GitHub repository\footnote{\url{https://github.com/pranav-nagarajan/Mapping-Local-Group}}.

 For And~II and Sculptor, the two well-populated examples, we see clear trends between the periods and Wesenheit magnitudes, consistent with expectations (e.g., Figure \ref{fig:gaia}).
-For Coma~Berenicies (Coma~Ber) and Carina~II, the trends are not as clear due to the small number of RR Lyrae.
+For Coma~Berenices (Coma~Ber) and Carina~II, the trends are not as clear due to the small number of RR Lyrae.
 Nevertheless, as we show, our model can provide robust distances to galaxies even with only handful of RR Lyrae.
-We show the PW relationships for all galaxies in our sample in Figures \ref{fig:PLVI} and \ref{fig:PLBV} in Appendix~\ref{sec:all_galaxies}.
+We show the PW relationships for all galaxies in our sample in Appendix~\ref{sec:all_galaxies}.

 In order to calculate the errors on our Wesenheit magnitudes, we use standard error propagation.
 Assuming that magnitude $M_1$ has error $\sigma_1$ and magnitude $M_2$ has error $\sigma_2$, the error in $W(M_1, M_2 - M_1)$ is given by: